Murder of Jaclyn Dowaliby: Investigation

 Midlothian Police immediately launched an intense search to locate the child.
 This extensive search of local terrain involved the usage of all-terrain vehicles and search and rescue dogs.
 Officers were assisted in their search of areas of interest by local firefighters and numerous civilian volunteers, and an underwater search and recovery unit would dredge a swamp located a block from the Dowaliby household.
 The U.S. Coast Guard also conducted an aerial search for the child, to no avail.
 In addition, numerous missing persons flyers were distributed throughout Cook County (Note: These flyers described Jaclyn as being in height, weighing 60 pounds and with shoulder-length brown hair and blue eyes.) and friends and neighbors of the family tied numerous yellow ribbons to oak trees upon the streets surrounding the Dowaliby household in symbolic gestures of hope and solidarity.

 A forensic examination of the house itself yielded few clues, although an examination of the broken basement window revealed an even layer of dust on the windowsill inside the home and no recently deposited hairs or fibers upon this surface, indicating the intruder or intruders had not entered the premises via this method; however, a smudge described as being an "indeterminate mark on the wall" was discovered directly beneath this window.
 (Note: Investigators would later determine this window had been broken from the outside as opposed to the inside.
 Furthermore, the window had been punctured to minimize any noise and the perpetrator had evidently removed large sections of the glass pane and placed them on the grass.)
 Both this smudge and other smear marks noted upon the front door to the property were unsuitable to enable the lifting of fingerprints.

-Beyond the damaged window, the child's missing blanket and mild disarray in her bedroom—located directly opposite her parents' room—the house bore few signs of a forced entry, although a forensic examination of Jaclyn's pillow did reveal a human hair described in police reports as originating from a Negroid individual.
+Beyond the damaged window, the child's missing blanket and mild disarray in her bedroom—located directly opposite her parents' room—the house bore few signs of a forced entry, although a forensic examination of Jaclyn's pillow did reveal a human hair described in police reports as originating from a black individual.
 The parents were both adamant that they had heard nothing untoward the evening prior, and questioning of neighbors revealed they too had seen and heard nothing untoward in the early hours of September 10.
 The broken basement window was located far from Jaclyn's bedroom, and any kidnapper entering via this method would evidently have to then walk up the stairs and down a hallway with markedly squeaky floorboards to enter the child's bedroom.
 These factors led investigators to believe the perpetrator may have been familiar with the layout of the household.